We answer commonly asked questions about COVID-19 and smoking.

 Q. Are people who smoke more likely to have severe complications if they do get COVID-19?

-There is also evidence that people with other health conditions like cardiovascular disease and cancer are more likely to experience severe complications of COVID-19.
+There is also evidence that people with health conditions like cardiovascular disease and cancer are more likely to experience severe complications of COVID-19.
 Smoking increases the risk of many of these conditions.

 Q. What if I previously smoked?
 Am I still at more risk of COVID-19?